MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_streamaudioengine_assign_loopback_protection.md

 ## -description

-EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION is implemented by the driver and is called when the loopback protection status is set for an audio engine node.
+The **EVT_ACX_STREAMAUDIOENGINE_ASSIGN_LOOPBACK_PROTECTION** callback is implemented by the driver and is called when the loopback protection status is set for an audio engine node.

 ## -parameters